 EMPHASISING OUR COMPANY VALUES: To ensure that our company's and employees' philosophies are aligned, we are currently in the process of defining an updated values framework at DO & CO.
-In the coming financial year, we will launch REBUILDING THE WORKFORCE: Following the COVID-19 our "Values Project".
-This initiative will involve gathering feedback from our employees and include a survey to gauge emplovee satisfaction.
+In the coming financial year, we will launch back from our employees and include a survey to gauge emplovee satisfaction.